|

 fortunately Chen Zhongshen and

 others managed to escape."
-According to

 the documents, only inhabitants